 Strategy implemented

-- Continuous Optimization: Regularly monitoring campaign performance and making data-driven adjustments to optimize targeting, ad creatives, and bidding strategies.
+- Continuous Optimization: We regularly monitored campaign performance, making data-driven adjustments to bids, keyword targeting, and ad copy to maximize effectiveness.

 Campaign results